Chapter 1 : Lucy in the Sky with Diamonds

 “No, I don’t go home with….
 Anyone.”

-She fights back the blush and looks down at her feet, her proper mary-janes are dirty.
-She had cleaned them this morning, thinking it would be the last day in this year.
-And now she is standing in the boys’ dormitory, four hours before the train leaves.
-She sneaks another peek at him and finds him just as naked, standing by the window with the moonlight dipping in over him.
+She fights back the blush and looks down at her feet.
+Her mary-janes are dirty.
+She had cleaned them this morning, thinking it would be the last time.
+And now she is standing in the boys’ dormitory, four hours before the train leaves, wearing her soiled shoes.
+She sneaks another peek at him and finds him just as naked, standing by the window with the moonlight bathing him.

 “Take off your clothes.”

-“My, oh my…” The garment slides open soundlessly and Lucy feels very bare all of a sudden.
+The garment slides open soundlessly and Lucy feels very bare all of a sudden.
 “You’ve been holding out on us,” A blush creeps up her cheeks at the intensity of Lorcan’s stare.
 She is only wearing a simple black bra and yet he is looking at her as if she’s God's gift to earth.
-This can drag her down.

 “There’s a song about you, Luce, did you know?” he breathes against her jaw.